Francesco Carbone: Return to Avellino

 In August 2007, Carbone and Mengoni were sold to Serie B newcomers Avellino in another co-ownership deal for €10,000 each, with Di Cecco returned to Chievo for €20,000.
 This time Carbone made 26 starts.
 In June 2008, Chievo bought back Mengoni again for free and sold Carbone outright for free.
 As Avellino were relegated, Carbone was loaned to Calcio Padova, also from Lega Pro Prima Divisione on 2 July.
 However Avellino were later re-admitted to Serie B the following season.

 Return to Foggia

 In October 2009, Carbone was re-signed by the third division club Foggia, in a 1+2-year deal.
 Carbone made 24 starts in 2010–11 Lega Pro Prima Divisione (out of possible 26 matches).
 Carbone infamously sent off in his club debut, thus missed once (round 10).
-However Carbone did not play any game for any club in 2010–11 season.
+However, Carbone did not play any game for any club in the 2010–11 season.